-It is located in the Valleriana area, north of Pescia (Pistoia province) and it’s called “Svizzera Pesciatina” (Swiss Pescia), named after the famous Swiss historian and economist Jean Charles Léonard Simonde de Sismondi.
-A keen traveller during his life, he found many similarities with the alpine landscapes of his native country in this area of Tuscany and soon fell in love and decided to retire here.
+In Tuscany there is an area in the Valleriana area, north of Pescia, that is called Svizzera Pesciatina (Swiss Pescia), a name inspired by the famous Swiss historian and economist Jean Charles Léonard Simonde de Sismondi.
+A keen traveller during his life, he found many similarities with the alpine landscapes of his native country in this corner of Tuscany, fell in love with it and decided to retire here.

 In this hamlet you can find a castle known for its ancient church dedicated to saints Sisto and Martin.
-Built in the fifteenth century, it crowns the high wooded hill where the town is located, and its bell tower is supposedly an ancient watch tower.
+Built in the fifteenth century, it crowns the high wooded hill where the town is located and its bell tower is supposedly an ancient watch tower.
 Here there are also many farmyards, where people worked and harvested agricultural products.

 This hamlet is known for its beautiful Romanesque church, one of seven founded by the Bishop Frediano in the sixth century.
 In the centre of the village of Castelvecchio there is the Oratory of SS.
 Rosario, entirely decorated with the Stories of the Virgin and Christ: the fresco is done by an unknown Florentine master, dating from around the sixteenth century.
 The medieval town retains its original structure of charming streets that climb up to the castle church of St. Ansano.
 Castelvecchio is also known as the village of the ice-cream makers, a tradition that came about thanks to Aurindo Ferrari, who mastered the art of ice cream and taught it to the children of the village, helping them to make a fortune from it all over Italy.

 Nestled on the slopes of Mount Battifolle, 627 metres above sea level, this old town has, for centuries, marked the division between the Grand Duchy of Tuscany and the Duchy of Lucca.
 The main sights include the church of Santa Maria Assunta, located in an elevated position and with an architecture that recalls Romanesque art.
-From Stiappa you can go down to the Mill of Fontanone on a path called “Way of the mills.”
+From Stiappa you can go down to the Mill of Fontanone on a path called “Way of the Mills.”

-The final hamlet is the capital city of the Swiss Pescia and was once a popular holiday resort.
+The final hamlet is the capital city of the Svizzera Pescaitina and was once a popular holiday resort.
 This village has a scenic location over the valley of the river Pescia.
 It is known for its parish church of SS.
-Sisto and Martin since the tenth century, once part of an ancient abbey of Benedictine monks.
-In Vellano there is also the only quarry of pietra serena still working in the whole province of Pistoia.
-There is also a “Museum of History and Ethnography of the Miner Quarryman,” where you can see the working tools used in the quarry, and a rich collection of minerals.
+Sisto and Martin, once part of an ancient abbey of Benedictine monks.
+In Vellano there is also the only quarry of pietra serena still working in the whole area of Pistoia and the Museum of History and Ethnography of the Miner Quarryman, where you can see the working tools used in the quarry and a rich collection of minerals.